River Tours

 Is it safe to drink water directly from Icelandic rivers?

-Glacier rivers most often contain sand and other sediments which render the water unsuitable for drinking.
-It is not recommended that you to drink from any river or stream unless a local guide confirms that the water is clean.
+Glacier rivers may also contain sand and other sediments, which make the water unsuitable for drinking.
+Therefore, it's not recommended that you drink from them or any stream unless a local guide confirms that the water is clean.

 Link to appstore phone